pantherpdf/pantherpdf/README.md

 source data before it is consumed by widgets.
 See property descriptions for each type for detailed explanation.

-Custom widgets have to be specified in `EditorProps` and `GenerateTargetArgs`.
+Custom widgets have to be specified in `EditorProps` and `GenerateArgs`.

 ```tsx
 import {